chriskpeterson/vuepress2/docs/case-studies/metadata-update.md

 ![The final design of the Poly PDL filter search facets.
 The search bar has a filter button to the left that presents a list of high level categories the customer can choose to filter search.](https://chriskpeterson.github.io/vuepress2/public/search/poly-doc-library.png)

 The design to add facets to the initial search was only the beginning of this project.
-Addition efforts to finalize and implement the facets included:
+Additional efforts to finalize and implement the facets included:

 * Updating the documentation taxonomy
 * Translating the updated taxonomy to a new metadata structure